Tag: Writing Fiction in Nairobi

 Smashwords.com / Draft2Digital

-I’m a longtime fan of Smashwords.
-It offers authors a great service in distributing books to various ebook stores like kobo/ Barnes and Nobles / Sony / Scribd and Amazon among others.
+I’ve been a longtime fan of Smashwords.
+It offers authors a great service in distributing books to various ebook stores like Kobo, Barnes and Noble, Sony, Scribd, and Amazon.
 Smashwords.com also has its own store that allows the purchase and download of ebooks.

 To note: Smashwords.com has recently merged with Draft2Digital.com.
 I hope it remains as amazing as it has been.
 You can publish both free and paid ebooks.